AndPuQing/tex2typst/README.md

 # tex2typst.js

-JavaScript library for conversion between TeX/LaTeX and Typst math formula code.
+JavaScript library for conversion between TeX/LaTeX and Typst math code.

 Despite the name `tex2typst` due to the initial goal of converting TeX to Typst, the library can also convert Typst to TeX since version 0.3.0.